 How does Transcranial magnetic stimulation work?

-The concept of CBT is that your thoughts, feelings and behaviour are interconnected and this can become a vicious cycle for someone with depression.
-CBT aims to deal with problems more positively and to break them down into smaller parts so that it can be dealt with more effectively.
+The concept of CBT is that your thoughts, feelings, and behaviour are interconnected and this can become a vicious cycle for someone with depression.
+CBT aims to deal with problems more positively and to break them down into smaller parts so that they can be dealt with more effectively.

 A CBT therapist will work with how we think about a situation and how it can affect the way we behave towards that particular problem.
-CBT tends to concentrate on the present issues and problems rather concentrating on the past.
-There is vast research into the effectiveness of CBT for treating depression and the NICE guidelines have provided independent recommendations for the treatment of anxiety as well.
+CBT tends to concentrate on the present issues and problems rather than concentrating on the past.
+Thus, there is vast research into the effectiveness of CBT for treating depression.
+In addition, the NICE guidelines have provided independent recommendations for the treatment of anxiety as well.
 NICE provides the NHS with independent, evidence-based guidance for the most effective ways of treating ill health.

 Uses for CBT

 - Obsessive-compulsive disorder